symbolicdata/symbolicdata.github.io/New.markdown

         -   The old repo <https://github.com/symbolicdata/symbolicdata> is deprecated and will be switched off in a near future.
 -   Reorganization of the formerly separate CASN part
     -   (2015-07-26) The first tabs of [our new info site](http://symbolicdata.org/info) go online.
 It is used to demonstrate the power of our CASN concepts in a standalone fashion, i.e., not bound to the Wordpress environment of the [website of the German Fachgruppe](http://www.fachgruppe-computeralgebra.de/symbolicdata/).
+    -   (2015-12-30) The RDF Graphs *PersonalProfiles*, *ZBMathPeople*, *UpcomingConferences* and *PastConferences* were moved from to the main RDF Store and the corresponding scripts were adjusted.
     -   (2016-01-03) The redesign of the CASN stuff of the German Fachgruppe was finished.
 Now it uses data from a [local store](http://www.fachgruppe-computeralgebra.de/rdf/) at the website of the German Fachgruppe and shortcode defined in a special Wordpress plugin (both backed up in a git repo private to the German Fachgruppe).
         -   The available features are listed in a [separate menu point](http://www.fachgruppe-computeralgebra.de/symbolicdata/) at the website of the German Fachgruppe, the Wordpress plugin code is [mirrored in our public repo](https://github.com/symbolicdata/web/tree/master/casn-plugin).